NACLab/ngc-learn/docs/museum/model_museum.md

 models (as they historically have been and currently are being created).
-This allows current and future scientists, engineers, and enthusiasts to examine these models, much as one would curiously examine exhibits. such as paintings or preserved mechanical inventions and technological artifacts, at a museum.
+This allows current and future scientists, engineers, and enthusiasts to examine these models, much as one would curiously examine exhibits. such as paintings or preserved mechanical inventions and technological artifacts, at a museum (such as the Deep Blue computer shown in the image above).
 The Model Museum also provides an opportunity for those working in the domain of predictive processing to publish their successful structures/ideas that are presented in publications and/or tested applications (contact us if you have a